jillianchiam/Perry-Against-the-Coyotes/README.md

 # Perry Against the Coyotes!
-Basically it's a simple shooting game so shoot as many coyotes as you can!
+Perry has to shoot as many coyotes as he can before they run over all the sunflowers!
 Used pyGame, IDLE and Python 3.6 to write the game
 NOTE: WORK IN PROGRESS